Exciting and Fun Facts About Animals for Kids

-- The breeding of lion and tigers gives birth to off-springs known as ligers and tigons.
+- The breeding of lions and tigers gives birth to offspring known as ligers and tigons.

 - A shark possesses an amazingly sharp sense of smell and can detect even a single drop of blood in the water.

-- A shark’s skeleton is made up of cartilage which is tough and flexible tissues.
+- A shark’s skeleton is made up of cartilage that is tough and has flexible tissues.
 There is not a single bone in their bodies.

-- They possess powerful hearing too because of which they can hear a fish thrashing around even 500 metres away.
+- They possess powerful hearing, because of which they can hear a fish thrashing around even 500 metres away.

-- Sharks have to keep moving to get oxygen into their bloodstream as the water passes over the gills.
+- Sharks must keep moving to get oxygen into their bloodstream as the water passes over the gills.

-- Great whites can cut through the water at a speed of 30 km ph and are the deadliest of all.
+- Great whites can cut through the water at a speed of 30 km/ h and are the deadliest of all.

 - The whale shark can grow up to a massive length of 14 metres when fully developed.

-- Some shark species lays eggs instead of living pups.
+- Some shark species lay eggs instead of living pups.